hnnhvndm/rws/README.md

 Before using each project, follow the instructions in their README-files.
 First complete the instructions for the `rws` project before using the `rws-api` project.

-Refer to the README-files for each project for detailed instructions on how to get started.
+Refer to the README-files in each project for detailed instructions on how to get started.